bdavis222/dot-scanner/README.md

 #### Lifetime Measurement

 In addition to the density program, a "lifetime" program is also available, selected via the dropdown list button in the initial GUI window when the software is launched.
-This program will similarly 1) allow the user to adjust thresholds, and then 2) define a study region where the lifetimes of the particles in a series of images will be measured.
+This program will similarly do two things:

+1. Allow the user to adjust thresholds
+2. Define a study region where the lifetimes of the particles in a series of images will be measured

 Because this only works with a series of images, the user must initially select a directory, not a single file.

 For each of these programs, there are several configuration options.
 For more information, see the publication listed in the Citations section at the bottom of this readme file.